 I would only recommend SanDisk memory cards, as they are the only manufacturer whose products I have never had problems with.
 This is why the following list of SD cards for the GoPro MAX results at this point:

 I personally have Insta360 One X in usewhich is just as good as the GoPro MAX.
 For large and micro SD cards, I always use SanDisk, mostly with microSDXC memories of 64GB or 128GB.
 Usually, smaller cards with 32GB or 16GB are disproportionately expensive, but this also applies to 512GB and sometimes to 256GB memory.
 I wouldn't use the former anyway, as they offer far too little capacity for 360-degree videos (6K in total for the GoPro model).
 So with the above list you are well advised.
 You will also find models from Lexar, PNY and Sony in the linked article on suitable SD storage for the GoPro HERO 8.

 By the way: In addition to the memory size, other values such as the read and write speed of the micro-SD are also important.
 Therefore the terms UHS-1, U3, V30, A1, A2 and so on in the table above.
 You can read what all of this means in this guide: SD card designations: What are Class, SDHC, SDXC, UHS, I, A, V and Co.?
 There is an extra article on the A-designations here in the blog: What do the abbreviations A1 and A2 mean on SD cards?
-If you follow all the specifications or use the recommendations listed above, you can easily record HD video, 4K video and 360 ° video directly to the memory card;)
+If you observe all specifications or use the recommendations listed above, you can easily record HD video, 4K video and 360° video directly onto the memory card record, tape ;)